 Mostly Unavoidable Reasons for Poor Sleep Hygiene

 Do you think you may have poor sleep hygiene and be sleep deprived?
 Learn more about sleep deprivation and the science of sleep ahead or skip to the end of this page and go directly to the “Healthy Habits = Healthy Sleep: How to Improve Your Sleep Hygiene” section.
-Here, you can learn how to improve your sleep habits for better sleep as soon as tonight.
+There, you can learn how to improve your sleep habits for better rest, with results as soon as tonight.

 All mammals sleep.
-And for all mammals, including humans, sleep is absolutely essential.
-Of this, scientists, researchers, and doctors all agree.
+And for all of them, including humans, sleep is absolutely essential.
+Scientists, researchers, and doctors all agree on this.

-However, there are still a lot of mysteries about sleep and why exactly it’s such an important part of our lives.
-After all, every one of us will spend approximately one-third of our lives … asleep.
+However, there are still many mysteries about sleep and why exactly it’s such an important part of our lives.
+After all, every one of us will spend approximately one-third of our lives asleep.

-For several centuries, sleep was known to be important to humans, but was basically thought of as a time where we got to “rest” and our minds and bodies essentially “shut off.”
-While it’s true that our bodies do, in a sense, “shut off” during sleep (in that they don’t really move), it’s since been debunked that our minds are not active during sleep.
+For several centuries, sleep was known to be important to humans but was basically thought of as a time where we got to rest and our minds and bodies essentially shut off.
+While it’s true that our bodies do, in a sense, shut down during sleep (in that they don’t really move), it’s since been debunked that our minds are not active during this time.

-Quite the contrary, in fact.
-It has been found that our brains are often just as active during sleep as they are in our waking lives.
-So, what are our brains doing during sleep, and what is sleep really for?
+Quite the contrary.
+In fact, it has been determined that our brains are often just as active during sleep as they are in our waking lives.
+So, what are our brains doing during sleep, and what is it really for?

 Part of the reason that these are such difficult questions to answer lies in the fact that you cannot deprive someone completely of sleep to study what happens to them without it.
 Not only would this be cruel and unusual, but it’s also virtually impossible.

-For this reason, scientists and researchers looking at sleep must rely on other study methods in their efforts to answer this often-complex question.
-Below, we dive into a few of the strongest and most-compelling theories surrounding the reasons why we sleep.
-Several of these theories have essentially been accepted by most doctors and other experts, but some aspects have still neither been proven or disproved.
+For this reason, scientists and researchers looking at sleep must rely on other study methods in their efforts to answer this often complex question.
+Below, we dive into a few of the strongest and most-compelling theories4 surrounding the reasons why we sleep.
+Several of them have been accepted by most doctors and other experts, but some aspects have still neither been proven nor disproven.

 Why Do Humans Need Sleep?

-There is no doubt that sleep plays a critical role in the function of our brains as well as numerous other systems, including the immune system, the cardiovascular system, the digestive system, and more.
-However, questions about the evolution of sleep as a necessity remain.
+There is no doubt that sleep plays a critical role in the function of our brains, as well as numerous other systems, including the immune system, the cardiovascular system, the digestive system, and more.
+However, questions remain about the evolution of sleep as a necessity.
 Here are three theories that experts have about why we sleep.

 The Brain Plasticity Theory

 This is one of the most recent theories about sleep.
 Essentially, it posits that we must sleep so that our brains have time to reorganize and restructure.
-The theory centers around brain plasticity, which is the brain's ability to develop and change over time.
-This used to only be applied to newborns, infants, and small children who were obviously using sleep time to develop their young brains into adult brains.
-Today, however, scientists believe that adult brains are "plastic" and can change as well.
+It centers around brain plasticity, which is the brain's ability to develop and change over time.
+This only used to be applied to newborns, infants, and small children who were obviously using sleep time to develop their young brains.
+Today, scientists believe that adult brains are plastic and can change as well.

-This theory posits that during sleep, our bodies repair themselves and restore things that are lost during our waking life.
-For example, byproducts produced in the brain can build up during the day; however, they can be flushed out at night during sleep.
+This theory suggests that during sleep, our bodies repair themselves and restore things that are lost during our waking life.
+For example, byproducts produced in the brain can build up during the day.
+However, they can be flushed out at night during sleep.
 Specifically, a cell-produced byproduct called adenosine, which is made in the brain, can be cleared during sleep.
 This causes you to feel more alert and awake in the morning.

 The Energy Conservation Theory

 For most people in the world today, there aren't worries about not having enough to eat.
-This wasn't always the case, however.
+This wasn't always the case.
 Long ago, humans and other mammals had to have adequate food sources in order to supply their bodies with enough energy.
 Because this could oftentimes be a challenge, there is a theory that sleep was meant to be a period of regular inactivity, during which the need for energy/food would decrease significantly.
-In times of sparse nourishment, this was meant to help regulate and conserve energy resources.
+In times of sparse nourishment.
+This was meant to help regulate and conserve energy resources.

 What Happens If You Don’t Get Enough Sleep?

-The peculiar thing about sleep deprivation is, again, that it’s not a specific illness.
-While it can be diagnosed, it doesn’t have a specific set of symptoms and effects.
+The peculiar thing about sleep deprivation is that it’s not a specific illness.
+While it can be diagnosed, it doesn’t have a well-defined set of symptoms and effects.
 On the other hand, you’ll be able to see the negative effects of sleep deprivation quite clearly if they happen to you.

 This is another way to explain why we sleep.
 We’ve already touched on the fact that it's virtually impossible to know for sure why we sleep.
 However, researchers and scientists can look at what happens if people don't get enough sleep and make assertions from there.